Oct 2021

 Clinical leads

-Dr. Sid Feldman is a community family physician affiliated with the North York Family Health Team.
-He also works as attending physician in the Toronto Central LHIN Behaviour Support Unit at Baycrest for residents with behavioural symptoms of dementia.
-His academic and administrative roles at Baycrest include Medical Director, Home for the Aged, Executive Medical Director Residential and Aging at Home Program and Chief, Family and Community Medicine.
-He is an Associate Professor and Coordinator, Care of the Elderly Program in the Department of Family and Community Medicine, University of Toronto and serves as the Ontario representative on the CFPC Health Care of the Elderly Program Committee.
+Dr. Sid Feldman is a community Family Physician affiliated with the North York Family Health Team.
+He also serves as an attending physician in the Toronto Central LHIN Transitional Behaviour Support Unit at Baycrest for LTC residents with behavioural and psychological symptoms of dementia.
+His academic and administrative roles at Baycrest include Executive Medical Director of Residential Programs and Chief, Department of Family and Community Medicine.
+He is an Associate Professor and Head, Division of Care of the Elderly in the Department of Family and Community Medicine, Temerty Faculty of Medicine, University of Toronto.
+He also serves as the Chair, Members Interest Group in Care of the Elderly for the College of Family Physicians of Canada.

 BSC, MD, CCFP (COE)

-Dr. Presenza provided clinical leadership for the benzodiazepine use in older adults topic and the fall prevention and management topic.
+Dr. Presenza provided clinical leadership for the benzodiazepine use in older adults topic and the fall prevention and management topic and was offered compensation for her role.

 MBCHB, MRCGP, CCFP

-Dr. Chung provided clinical leadership for the fall prevention and management topic.
+Dr. Chung provided clinical leadership for the fall prevention and management topic and was offered compensation for her role.

 EMR